A.000 - Admission Requirements

 The University of Montana is committed to a program of equal opportunity for education, employment and participation in University activities without regard to race, color, sex, age, religious creed, political ideas, marital or family status, physical or mental disability, national origin or ancestry, or sexual orientation.

 The University is committed to providing programs that are accessible and usable by students with disabilities.
 Applicants and students with disabilities will be provided with reasonable modifications and accommodations.
-Applicants and students who seek a reasonable modification should begin the process by registering with the Office of Disability Services for Students (DSS).
+Applicants and students who seek a reasonable modification should begin the process by registering with the Office of Disability Equity (ODE).
 University policy as well as federal and state law prohibits retaliation against anybody for exercising their right to request a reasonable modification or accommodation.

 A self-report medical history, sent upon admission, must be submitted to the Curry Health Center before the student's first registration.
 Students born after December 31, 1956 must submit a certificate of immunization against Rubella and measles (Rubeola).
 Students will not be allowed to register until the Curry Health Center has received proof of immunization.